Renormalized pseudoentropy in dS/CFT: Conclusions

 In this analysis we find that in four bulk dimensions, the renormalized pseudoentropy for a boundary subregion $A$ can be obtained from the Graham–Witten action $\mathbf L(\Sigma)$---Eq.~\eqref{eq:Lsigma}, which is a codimension-two conformal invariant and which reduces for Einstein–dS backgrounds and minimal surfaces to the renormalized area $\Aren (\Sigma_A)$.
 This functional, given in Eq.~\eqref{eq:LSAren}, is directly free from divergences and it corresponds to the finite universal part of the pseudoentropy.
 In six bulk dimensions, the analogous construction is controlled by the Graham–Reichert action $\textbf{F}(\Sigma)$ of Eq.~\eqref{eq:FS}, which generalizes the four-dimensional result and provides a renormalized area for four-dimensional extremal surfaces in Einstein--dS$_6$ manifolds.

 We applied this formalism to spherical entangling regions and to small shape deformations thereof.
 For the sphere, the renormalized pseudoentropy isolates the universal part which is proportional to the $a^\star$ charge according to Eqs.~\eqref{eq:su04D} and \eqref{eq:F0}.
 The leading correction in the deformation parameter, $\mathcal{O}\left( \epsilon^2 \right)$, is in precise agreement with the Mezei formula analytically continued from AdS/CFT, as shown in Eqs.~\eqref{eq:FAdef4D} and \eqref{eq:FAdef6D}.
+It is worth emphasizing that, from the boundary perspective, the functional form of the shape dependence is largely fixed by conformal symmetry.\footnote{We thank the referee for this insightful comment.} In particular, as shown in ~\cite{Faulkner:2015csl}, shape deformations can be mapped to insertions of the stress-tensor, so that the leading $\mathcal{O}(\epsilon^2)$ correction is governed by the stress-tensor two-point function.
+The latter is completely determined by conformal symmetry up to the overall coefficient $C_T$.
+In this sense, the structure of the result does not rely on unitarity, which only imposes positivity constraints on $C_T$.

 These findings, together with the results for dS holography in quadratic curvature gravity theories presented in Ref.~\cite{Anastasiou:2025rvz}, provide evidence on the universality of the Mezei relation, i.e., that the shape dependence of holographic pseudoentropy in dS/CFT mirrors that of entanglement entropy in AdS/CFT, reinforcing the interpretation that pseudoentropy in dS space captures universal data of the non-unitary dual CFT.
 Some of this data, corresponding to the bulk metric sector which is dual to the CFT stress-tensor, can be obtained from AdS by the direct analytic continuation of $L|_{\text{AdS}} \rightarrow \iu L |_{\text{dS}}$, as seen in our results.